-Rationale -> Link to national level; external support mechanism; culture of signing A regional mechanism supported the negotiation of the agreement that came as the result of a negotiation held in Geneva.
+Rationale -> Link to national level; external support mechanism; culture of signing A regional mechanism (under the auspices of Russia) supported the negotiation of the agreement.
 Moreover, Russia - one of the signing parties - has quickly assumed a central role in the negotiations between Bashar al-Assad government and the opposition factions, aiming at bringing a definitive end to the Syrian conflict.

-Is there a Yes documented link to a national peace process?
+Is there a Yes

+documented link to

+a national peace

+process?